 Today is June 11 and the Navigate the Chaos question to consider is “how often do you find fault?”
-If you spend more time finding fault for your lot in life navigating the chaos will become a virtual impossibility.
-Those who translate their dreams into action spend little time finding fault.
+If you spend more time finding fault for your lot in life navigating the chaos and practicing the art of living well will become a virtual impossibility.
+Those who translate their dreams into action and practice the art of living well spend little time finding fault.
 What good does it do?
 Has finding fault worked for you?
 Has it made you feel better?
 To what end?

 Add up the mental and physical energy you have spent blaming others, finding fault, crying that someone, somewhere has it out for you.
 If the sum of that time is more than a minute or two a day how can you possible expect to translate your dreams into reality?